Optimal Control with Natural Images: Efficient Reinforcement Learning using Overcomplete Sparse Codes: Introduction

 The structure of this paper is as follows.
-In Sec.~2, the reinforcement learning methodology is briefly summarized, and the problem of optimal control over a sequence of natural images is formalized.
-Following this, a new reinforcement learning benchmark is developed step by step.
-In Sec.~3, results for the reinforcement learning benchmark are presented, and different image representations are compared.
-A detailed discussion of results and conclusions is given in Sec.~4.
+In Sec.~\ref{theory}, reinforcement learning methodology is briefly summarized, and the problem of optimal control over a sequence of natural images is formalized.
+Following this, a new reinforcement learning benchmark is developed in Sec.~\ref{generalbenchmark}.
+In Sec.~\ref{results}, results for the reinforcement learning benchmark are presented, and alternative image representations are compared.
+In Sec.~\ref{conc}, a detailed discussion and conclusion are given, and an analysis of algorithm time and memory efficiency is provided.